jflamy/jfirmata_experiment/README.md

 ![overview](docs/img/overview.png)

 This program allows hobbyists to build their own devices and change pin assignments as required.
 Any board that can be loaded with  [Firmata](https://github.com/firmata/protocol) can be used.
-The firmware (see the [firmware](https://github.com/owlcms/owlcms-firmata/tree/main/firmware) folder) is loaded once and not touched afterwards.
+Firmata (see the [firmware](https://github.com/owlcms/owlcms-firmata/tree/main/firmware) folder) is loaded once and not touched afterwards.

 The pin configuration for a device is read from an Excel spreadsheet.